Cary Grant biography Wikipedia

 Over the course of his career, Grant appeared in over 70 films, including classic movies such as "Bringing Up Baby," "The Philadelphia Story," "His Girl Friday," "Notorious," "An Affair to Remember," and "North by Northwest."
 He was known for his suave, debonair style and his impeccable comedic timing, as well as his ability to play dramatic roles.

-times throughout his life, and had one daughter, Jennifer Grant.
+Grant was married five times throughout his life, and had one daughter, Jennifer Grant.
 He retired from acting in the early 1960s and devoted his time to raising his daughter and pursuing philanthropic interests.
 He was awarded an Honorary Oscar in 1970 for his contributions to the film industry.

 Cary Grant, born Archibald Alexander Leach on January 18, 1904, in Bristol, England, had a difficult childhood.
 His parents, Elias James Leach and Elsie Maria Leach, struggled with poverty and their relationship was strained.
 When Grant was nine years old, his mother was institutionalized for mental illness, which had a profound effect on him.